 4 …with righteousness he will judge the needy,

-Jeremiah tells us that this new righteous King will also be called the Lord.
-He will be God, and as the Magi had known, He will be worthy of worship when He comes.
+The prophet Jeremiah tells us that this new, righteous King will also be called Lord and Savior.
+He will be God, and as the Magi had known and demonstrated, He will be worthy of worship when He comes.

 5 “The days are coming,” declares the Lord,